MatthijsKamstra/haxejs/haxe/learn-haxe.md

 Okay that is a little bit to much to ask for now.
-Instead of me trying to explain it, I will give you some places you can go.
+Instead me trying to explain it, I will give you some places you can go.

 ## Learn X in Y minutes

 **I love this one!**

-> Take a whirlwind tour of your next favourite language.
+> Take a whirlwind tour of your next favorite language.
 Community-driven!

 Learn in code: Learn Haxe 3 in 15 minutes.